-Minimum reserve requirements for deposit-type contracts are those requirements as found in VM-A, VM-C and VM-22, as applicable.
+Minimum reserve requirements for deposit-type contracts are those requirements as found in VM-A, VM-C, VM-V, and VM-22, as applicable.

+For deposit-type contracts with pre-defined cash flows and no withdrawal permitted prior to the contract maturity date that are not in scope of VM-22 or VM-V, the company may elect to consistently determine statutory maximum valuation rates with the following adjustments to the requirements found in Model #820:

+The statutory maximum valuation rate shall be determined monthly;

+The reference rate shall be defined as the monthly average of the composite yield on seasoned corporate bonds, as published by Moody’s Investors Service, Inc., for the month prior to contract issue; and

+The statutory maximum valuation rate shall be rounded to the nearest one-hundredth of one percent (1/100 of 1%).

+The company must receive approval from the Commissioner of the state of domicile before making such an election.
+Such an election may be made for contracts issued on or after Jan.
+1, 2025, or for contracts issued on or after the operative date of the Valuation Manual, but once a company has made such an election, the company shall continue to determine statutory maximum valuation rates using the same methodology for future valuations.

 Subsection 6: Riders and Supplemental Benefits

-Guidance Note: Policy designs, which are created to simply disguise riders subject to VM-20 Section 3.A.1 or exploit a perceived loophole, must be reserved in a manner similar to more typical designs with similar riders.
+Guidance Note: Designs of policies or contracts with riders and supplemental benefits which are created to simply disguise benefits subject to the Valuation Manual section describing the reserve methodology for the base product to which they are attached, or exploit a perceived loophole, must be reserved in a manner similar to more typical designs with similar riders.

-If a rider or supplemental benefit is attached to a health insurance product, annuity product, deposit-type contract, or credit life or disability product, it may be valued with the base contract unless it is required to be separated by regulation or other requirements.
+If a rider or supplemental benefit is attached to a health insurance product, deposit-type contract, or credit life or disability product, it may be valued with the base contract unless it is required to be separated by regulation or other requirements.

-For supplemental benefits, including Guaranteed Insurability, Accidental Death or Disability Benefits, Convertibility, or Disability Waiver of Premium Benefits, the supplemental benefit may be included with the base policy and follow the reserve requirements for the base policy under VM-20, VM-A and/or VM-C, as applicable.
+For supplemental benefits on life insurance policies or annuity contracts, including Guaranteed Insurability, Accidental Death or Disability Benefits, Convertibility, or Disability Waiver of Premium Benefits, the supplemental benefit may be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, VM-A, VM-C, and/or VM-V, as applicable.

-ULSG and other secondary guarantee riders shall be valued with the base policy and follow the reserve requirements for ULSG policies under VM-20, VM-A and/or VM-C, as applicable.
+ULSG and other secondary guarantee riders on a life insurance policy and any guaranteed minimum benefits on life insurance policies or annuity contracts including, but not limited to, Guaranteed Minimum Accumulation Benefits, Guaranteed Minimum Death Benefits, Guaranteed Minimum Income Benefits, Guaranteed Minimum Withdrawal Benefits, Guaranteed Lifetime Income Benefits, Guaranteed Lifetime Withdrawal Benefits, Guaranteed Payout Annuity Floors, Waiver of Surrender Charges, Return of Premium, Systematic Withdrawal Benefits under Required Minimum Distributions, and all similar guaranteed benefits shall be valued with the base policy or contract and follow the reserve requirements that would apply if the rider or guaranteed minimum benefit were part of the base policy or contract under VM-20, VM-21, VM-22, or VM-A, VM-C, and VM-V, as applicable.

-If a rider or supplemental benefit to a life insurance policy that is not addressed in Paragraphs B or C above possesses any of the following attributes, the rider or supplemental benefit shall be included with the base policy and follow the reserve requirements for the base policy under VM-20, VM-A and/or VM-C, as applicable.
+If a rider or supplemental benefit to a life insurance policy or annuity contract that is not addressed in Paragraphs B or C above possesses any of the following attributes, the rider or supplemental benefit shall be valued with the base policy or contract and follow the reserve requirements for the base policy or contract under VM-20, VM-21, VM-22, or VM-A, VM-C, VM-M, and VM-V, as applicable.

 The rider or supplemental benefit does not have a separately identified premium or charge.